Sustainability

 Our School ID is: C10289768

-Alternatively, if you return your containers to a refund point yourself, you can use our scheme ID and the funds flow direct to us.
+Alternatively, if you return your containers to a refund point yourself, please use our scheme ID and the funds flow direct to us!
 Anyone, anywhere in Western Australia who is returning containers can direct their donation to us using our scheme ID.

 Over 50,000 West Aussies cashed in 10 million containers in the first two weeks of this new program!